Mizosu97/ThirdEyeSearch/README.md

 # ThirdEyeSearch
-The world's most powerful Google Dorking search engine
+A TUI search engine made specifically for Google dorking.